Audioboo/api/sections/chunked_attachments.md

 # Chunked Attachments

-Instead of creating boos or private messages by sending a single monolithic request containing the audio & image attachments, it is possible to break up the upload data into separate requests.
+Instead of creating audio clips or private messages by sending a single monolithic request containing the audio & image attachments, it is possible to break up the upload data into separate requests.
 This is particularly useful in mobile apps where the data connection may be unreliable and/or slow.

 You would normally perform `POST /audio_clips` containing :